nent/nent/README.md

 * Easier to understand and reason about
 * Easier to maintain, with reduced side-effects
 * Deterministic, and testable with static-analysis
-* More accessible / approachable to a wider range of humans.
+* More accessible/approachable to a wider range of humans.

 ### System Groups